Ebrahim-Ramadan/Express-React-PlagiarismCheck.02/README.md

 #### Features:
 <br>
 -- AbortController to update the request state in case o cancelling the requet by the user (out of the typing-modal) <br>
--- hovering over the ` @Ebrahim Ramadan ` for a little shows this modal of me for [My Github Overview](https://github.com/ebrahim-Ramadan/) and clicking on it takes you to [My Twitter] (https://twitter.com/scoopsahoykid) <br>
+-- hovering over the ` @Ebrahim Ramadan ` for a little shows this modal of me for [My Github Overview](https://github.com/ebrahim-Ramadan/). and clicking on it takes you to [My Twitter](https://twitter.com/scoopsahoykid). <br>